danielsunzhongyuan/my_leetcode_in_python/Questions.md

 Output: index1=1, index2=2

+168. excel-sheet-column-title
+Given a positive integer, return its corresponding column title as appear in an Excel sheet.

+For example:

+    1 -> A
+    2 -> B
+    3 -> C
+    ...
+    26 -> Z
+    27 -> AA
+    28 -> AB
+    ...
+Example 1:

+Input: 1
+Output: "A"
+Example 2:

+Input: 28
+Output: "AB"
+Example 3:

+Input: 701
+Output: "ZY"

 169. majority-element
 """
 Given an array of size n, find the majority element.
 The majority element is the element that appears more than ⌊ n/2 ⌋ times.
 You may assume that the array is non-empty and the majority element always exist in the array.
 """

+171. excel-sheet-column-number
+Given a column title as appear in an Excel sheet, return its corresponding column number.

+For example:

+    A -> 1
+    B -> 2
+    C -> 3
+    ...
+    Z -> 26
+    AA -> 27
+    AB -> 28
+    ...
+Example 1:

+Input: "A"
+Output: 1
+Example 2:

+Input: "AB"
+Output: 28
+Example 3:

+Input: "ZY"
+Output: 701

 172. factorial-trailing-zeroes